 Kinoko Kids – Meaning “Mushroom” in Japanese, this American made toy store has unique hand crafted toys including vintage items, as the company is very into thinking about recycling and continuing to use items while renewing them too.

->

-> NEW Little Green Radicals – a UK company that is Fair Trade, giving fair wages to their employees makes sustainable organic clothing for babies and children.
+Little Green Radicals – a UK company that is Fair Trade, giving fair wages to their employees makes sustainable organic clothing for babies and children.

->

-> Melissa & Doug – Transparent in their supply chain, this well known company is responsible with their goods to being ethically created.
+Melissa & Doug – Transparent in their supply chain, this well known company is responsible with their goods to being ethically created.
 They sell toys that are for babies through young children that provide educational purposes and fun.

 Misha & Puff – Hand knit clothing items by artisans in Peru with ethically sourced materials.
 This is a Fair Trade company that gives fair wages to their workers.